cfhirsch/adventofcode2023/README.md

 -- Part Two:
 This time, as I scanned through the lines, I needed to keep track of when there was a neighboring gear.
 When I was finished parsing a number, I updated a dictionary whose keys were gear coordinates and whose values were lists of neighboring numbers.

+- Dec 4

+-- Part One:
+Straightforward.
+Read in each line of input, trim off "Card <card number>:", split into two strings, first containing winning numbers, second the card numbers.
+Then, parse each of these strings into two lists of numbers, count the matches.